reahl/reahl/reahl-doc/doc/tutorial/buildingblocks.rst

    adding a :class:`~reahl.web.fw.ViewFactory` to the :class:`~reahl.web.fw.UserInterface`), and then return the factory in case you need it further.

-Note that the specific :class:`~reahl.web.ui.TwoColumnPage` going to be used as main window is not instantiated there.
-The :class:`~reahl.web.fw.UserInterface` just keeps track of which class to instantiate for obtaining a main window -- for when it needs a main window.
+Note that the specific :class:`~reahl.web.ui.TwoColumnPage` going to be used as page is not instantiated there.
+The :class:`~reahl.web.fw.UserInterface` just keeps track of which class to instantiate for obtaining a page -- for when it needs a main window.

 In the next line, `define_view()` creates something called a